Contact

 BOOKS

 What's That Smell?
-A Philosophy of the Olfactory (MIT Press, March 5, 2024)
+A Philosophy of the Olfactory (Cambridge & London: MIT Press, 2024)

 Kaj je ta duh?
 K filozofiji voha (Ljubljana: Analecta, 2016)